Empire of the Ants (2024 video game)

 Empire of the Ants is a 2024 real-time strategy video game developed by Tower Five and published by Microids.
 Utilizing the Unreal 5 engine to produce photorealistic visuals, it is a remake of the 2000 game of the same name, also developed by Microids.
-The game was released on November 7, 2024 for PC, PlayStation 5, and Xbox Series X|S platforms.
+The game was released on November 7, 2024 for PC, PlayStation 5, and Xbox Series XS platforms.
 As with its predecessor, the game follows the perspective of an ant colony interacting with the surrounding natural environment, fending off threats and collecting resources to survive.

 The game received mixed to positive reviews from critics, with praise directed at the graphics quality and visuals while criticizing the overly simplistic gameplay, exploration, and level design.

 Gameplay

 Empire of the Ants is a real-time strategy game with elements of adventure and platformer games.
 The game is played from the third-person perspective of ant #103,683, a member of a red ant colony emerging from hibernation in the Fontainebleau Forest.
 It features a single player campaign and multiplayer modes against up to 2 other players or CPU opponents.
 Single-player levels vary in type, with some oriented towards exploration and hunting, while others involve more conventional RTS battles against termites and other rival insect communities.
 The player navigates throughout forested environments to meet fellow ants, command units, and build structures to complete the level objectives.